mdn/webextensions-examples/README.md

 The content script listens for messages from the same window posted using window.postMessage.
 When the content script receives such a message, it displays an alert.

-To test it out, visit https://mdn.github.io/webextensions-examples/content-script-page-script-messaging.html and press the button.
+To test it out, visit https://mdn.github.io/webextensions-examples/content-script-page-script-messaging.html and press the buttons.
+One button sends a message from the page script to the content script, the other button sends a message in the other direction.

 ### What it shows ###

-* how to send a message from a page script to a content script
+* how to send a message between page scripts and content scripts